lairdrt/tm4c123G-keil/README.md

 ## Install Keil uVision IDE

 ## Install Windows 10 USB Drivers
-You will need the correct Windows 10 USB drivers to download your compiled binary code to the LaunchPad.
+You'll need the correct Windows 10 USB drivers to download your compiled binary code to the LaunchPad.
 The LaunchPad does not support plug-and-play device driver installation under Windows 10.
 Finding the USB drivers that allow you to flash the LaunchPad is not easy.
 Fortunatley, this link helps:

 https://edx-org-utaustinx.s3.amazonaws.com/UT601x/InstallDrivers10.htm